getodk/docs/collect-settings.rst

     }
   }

-The JSON object isn't encrypted but is compressed using `zlib <https://en.wikipedia.org/wiki/Zlib>`_ before encoding into QRCode.
+The JSON object isn't encrypted but is compressed using `zlib <http://www.zlib.net/manual.html>`_ before encoding into QRCode.
 Therefore the creation process can be summarized as follows:

 1) Write a JSON object containing the changed settings in form of structure as written above.
 2) Compress it using zlib.
 3) Encode into QR code.

+After you finish generating the QR code, you can transfer it to your device and then import it by clicking on :guilabel:`Select Code from SD Card`  option.

 .. note::
   QR code only contains settings whose values are not the default values.
 This is done because there're constraints on the amount of data a QR code can hold.